 The Ten Commandments

-5 1 Moses summoned all Israel and said: Hear, Israel, the decrees and laws I declare in your hearing today.
-Learn them and be sure to follow them.
-2 The Lord our God made a covenant with us at Horeb.
-3 It was not with our ancestors that the Lord made this covenant, but with us, with all of us who are alive here today.
-4 The Lord spoke to you face to face out of the fire on the mountain.
-5 (At that time I stood between the Lord and you to declare to you the word of the Lord, because you were afraid of the fire and did not go up the mountain.)
-And he said:
+5 1 Moses called all Israel together.
+He said to them, Attention, Israel.
+Listen obediently to the rules and regulations I am delivering to your listening ears today.
+Learn them.
+Live them.
+2 God, our God, made a covenant with us at Horeb.
+3 God didn't just make this covenant with our parents; he made it also with us, with all of us who are alive right now.
+4 God spoke to you personally out of the fire on the mountain.
+5 At the time I stood between God and you, to tell you what God said.
+You were afraid, remember, of the fire and wouldn't climb the mountain.
+He said:

 The People's Fear

 22 These are the words that God spoke to the whole congregation at the mountain.
 He spoke in a tremendous voice from the fire and cloud and dark mist.
 And that was it.
 No more words.
 Then he wrote them on two slabs of stone and gave them to me.